Lau-Lab/pytmt/README.md

 ```

 ## Contributing
 Please contact us if you wish to contribute, and submit pull requests to us.

 ## Authors
 * **Edward Lau, PhD** - *Code/design* - [ed-lau](https://github.com/ed-lau)
 * **Maggie Lam, PhD** - *Code/design* - [Maggie-Lam](https://github.com/Maggie-Lam)

 ## License

-This project is licensed under the MIT License - see the [license.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the LICENSE file for details